Chinmay1220/Query_Agent_Cleric/README.md

 # Query_Agent_Cleric

+# Cleric Query Agent

+This project implements an AI agent capable of interacting with a Kubernetes cluster to answer queries about deployed applications.
+The agent uses GPT-4 for natural language processing and provides a Flask API for query submission.

 **Approach for the AI Agent:**
 The agent collects information about the Kubernetes cluster, such as configuration details, deployments, pods, etc. This is the phase where the agent gathers data about its environment.